10 Cars That Can Get to 200,000 Miles with an Extended Auto Warranty

 - How do I know if my car qualifies for Endurance Warranty coverage?

 - How is the cost of an extended car warranty determined?

-The cost of an extended warranty from your automaker or dealership can be higher than that of a 3rd party provider, just because they are often serving as a middle man, therefore they are looking to profit somehow off your purchase.
-Endurance is a direct provider and develops its own plans, therefore we find a price that is best for you, while still getting you the protection you need for unexpected and costly auto repair bills.
+The cost of an extended warranty from your automaker or dealership can be higher than that of a third-party extended warranty provider just because they often serve as a middleman; therefore, they are looking to profit somehow off your purchase.
+Endurance is a direct provider and develops its own plans.
+Therefore we find a price that is best for you while still getting you the protection you need for unexpected and costly auto repair bills.

 - How do I get a quote for an extended car warranty?

 You can request a quote at the Endurance homepage by easily filling out your vehicle information, phone number, and email to get a free quote in as quick as minutes!
 You can even shop online today to find the perfect coverage for you!

 From the new car smell to the bumper-to-bumper warranty, there's nothing quite like the experience of buying a new car.
 Unfortunately, buying a new car isn't always in everyone's best..

 National Car Insurance Day occurs each February, and with that, it’s a great time to start thinking about whether or not you and your vehicle are properly covered.
 Anything can..